msullivan/rmc-compiler/README.md

    The binary clang+llvm OS X packages available from the LLVM website don't work for this, unfortunately, because of linking/loading problems.
-You'll need to build from source, making sure to pass --enabled-shared to configure.
+You'll need to build from source, making sure to pass --enabled-shared when you run llvm's configure script.

  * The opt branch of Microsoft's Z3 SMT solver, available from https://github.com/Z3Prover/z3/tree/opt.
-   If Z3 is installed at a nonstandard location, it can be provided to configure with --z3-location=<path>.
+   If Z3 is installed at a nonstandard location, pass its installation prefix (the directory where its installed include/ and lib/ directories live) to ./configure with --z3-location=<path>.
-   If you have the master branch installed instead of opt, we can use that too, at the cost of performance: pass --disable-z3-opt to configure.
+   If you have the master branch installed instead of opt, we can use that too, at the cost of performance: pass --disable-z3-opt to ./configure.

 Installing